Centrality Measures in Networks: When do Centrality Measures Agree?

 In a monotone hierarchy, nodes further from the root have a weakly smaller number of successors.
 In a monotone hierarchy, different subgraphs may have different numbers of nodes.
 However, if at some point, a node $i$ has a larger number of successors than a node $j$ at the same level of the hierarchy, in the sub-tree starting from $i$, all nodes must have a (weakly) larger degree than nodes at the same level of the hierarchy in the sub-tree starting from $ j$.

-Figure \ref{monhier} displays a monotone hierarchy, with numbers corresponding to the centrality ranking of nodes according to the neighborhood statistic.
-The most central node is node $0$, followed by node $1$, node $2$ , etc., with any node at level $t$ being more central than a node at level $t+1$.
-For two nodes at the same level, one is more central than another if it has larger degree, or if a predecessor or successor has larger degree.\footnote{Alternatively, we could consider all subtrees starting at direct successors of the root, and rank them according to their number of nodes.
-At any level $t$ of the hierarchy, nodes would be ranked according to the ranking of subtrees.} More generally, define the following partial order, $i \gtrdot j$, on nodes in a monotone hierarchy.
+Figure \ref{monhier} displays a monotone hierarchy, with numbers corresponding to the ranking of nodes.
+A node has a lower number if it has a higher ranking in the hierarchy.
+Two nodes have the same number if neither of them is ranked above the other.
+A node has a higher ranking if it is closer to the root, or, for two nodes at the same level of the hierarchy, if it belongs to a subtree with a larger number of nodes.
+More generally, we define the following partial order, $i \gtrdot j$, on nodes in a monotone hierarchy.

 \begin{itemize} \item If $\rho(i) < \rho(j)$, then $i \gtrdot j$.

 \item For nodes $i$ and $j$ at the same distance from the root, $\rho(i) = \rho(j)$, we define the condition inductively starting with nodes at distance one: \begin{itemize} \item For $\rho(i) = \rho(j)=1$, if either $d_i > d_j$, or if $d_i=d_j$ and there exist two successors $k,l$ of $i$ and $j$, respectively, such that $\rho(k) = \rho(l)$ and $d_k > d_l$, then $i \gtrdot j$.